vijaysherekar/angular-architecture-skeleton/README.md

    1. Angular Material Module

 #### Component Inheritance
-Component Inheritance will help us to achieve below objectives
+Component Inheritance will help to achieve below objectives
 - Inject services which are common for all components
 - As mentioned above this application will help to achieve both module level and operation level access to user for the respective module as per the configuration
 - Unsubscribing and nullfying the properties and variables of component
 #### Error Handling
-Error handling will help us to log the errors effectively and if require application can report those to server
+Error handling will help to log the errors effectively and if require application can report those to server
 #### Logging
 According to log level mentioned in the environment file for various environment such as environment.stagging.ts.
 Application will print the logs on browser or report it to server if needed
 #### Separation of Concerns